 Following successful cross pollination, the fruit was harvested, seeds planted and 6 seedlings were raised.
 The first to flower and set fruit was a tree that was by far the most vigorous, which is the one featured here.
 A large cylindrical fruit reminiscent of a fingerlime, but one of enormous size.
 Maturing to a beautiful sun yellow colour, it has a relatively thin rind and many large irregular shaped vesicles inside that are easy squeezed out.
 The taste is more akin to a lemon on the first tastings with a partial hint of the sweetness you’d expect from a mandarin and which may be more pronounced with post harvest maturity.

-While a few comments from state government horticulture employees have been critical of the ‘long neck’ from a commercial fruit point of view, the overall opinion of the general public is that it is a beautiful fruit that would be highly sought after for the home gardener.
-It also has an appealing sub-acid taste and appearance that would suit the restaurant trade with a new take on the Australian fingerlime.
-It is in fact more like a ‘Fingerlemon’ in appearance and taste, though not as sharp tasting as a lemon.
+the overall opinion of the general public is that it is a beautiful fruit that would be highly sought after for the home gardener.
+It as an appealing sub-acid taste and appearance that would suit the restaurant trade with a new take on the Australian fingerlime.
 The easily squeezed out vesicles would be of great value in culinary pursuits and there is a lot of juice, almost more than a Tahitian Lime!

 We’re currently searching for industry collaborators to help us bring the hybrid into production together.